 Saint Louis University - Main Campus

-Saint Louis University's main campus offers a hospitality management program in both on-campus and online formats.
+Saint Louis University's main campus in Saint Louis offers a hospitality management program in both on-campus and online formats.
 The program consists of 21 credit hours of coursework, and applicants must be 22 years or older with at least three years of work experience.
 Program completion results in either a certificate or a bachelor's degree minor.